-I had been training my whole life to climb Mount Everest even though I didn’t know it.
+I had been training to Climb Mount Everest even though I didn’t know it.
 I had a lot of climbing experience and mountaineering experience but very little high altitude experience.
 In October 2005, I was sitting on a bus at 4,500m/ 14,764 feet above sea level in the Peruvian Andes, traveling with an international group.
 The conversation turned into a chat about all of the adventures we would like to take at some stage in our lives.

 One of the girls on the trip, mid-twenty year old girl from England.
 She starting talking about how she had always wanted to climb the world’s highest mountain, Mount Everest.
 My friend and I took one look at each other and started thinking how we take on Mount Everest.
 Our dream was born!

 Logical Progression in Mountains You Should Climb

 Be Self Sufficient

 You should consider an Everest climb that limits the risk to the Climbing Sherpa’s.
 The more experience you have, the more you will be in a position to manage yourself and your safety.
 Can you can carry your own gear up the mountain?
 Why have someone else putting their lives at risk on the mountain for your personal endeavor.
 Be prepared.

 We have our own office in Kathmandu with our own full time Climbing Sherpa crew.
 Should they be willing to take risks I am not willing to take?
 I personally want to limit the risk to them at all times no matter what mountain we aim to climb.

 So, after our South American adventure, we returned to Ireland and decided to explore the idea of Climbing Mount Everest.
 We had a good level of climbing and mountaineering experience but limited experience with high altitude.
 Our goal was to do this as quickly as possible, so we planned the date of May 2008.